egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 $
 ```
 The above example demonstrate a temporary passing of `serveraliveinterval=60`,
-which is 60 seconds after which if no data has been received
+which is 60 seconds, after which if no data has been received
 from the server, ssh(1) will send a message
 through the encrypted channel to request a
 response from the server.
 The default is 0,
 indicating that these messages will not be sent
 to the server.

-If a SSH setting is desired to be made more permanent, there are several more
+If an SSH setting is desired to be made more permanent,
-ways to do this.
+there are various more ways to do this.

 # Configuration File